Go to the Nature Institute’s home page

 explain global coherence?

 We have scarcely begun to look at the dynamic aspects of the cell nucleus.
-Not only do chromosomes fold, loop, coil, and twist rather like a nest of snakes, but they engage in decisive and changing electrical interactions; they relocate from here to there within the nucleus, partly in order to associate with dynamically assembled collections of molecules important for regulating gene expression; and they are influenced by pushes and pulls from the fibers of the extra-nuclear cytoskeleton (Chapter 4).
+Not only are chromosomes made to fold, loop, coil, and twist rather like a nest of snakes, but they engage in decisive and changing electrical interactions; they relocate from here to there within the nucleus, partly in order to associate with dynamically assembled collections of molecules important for regulating gene expression; and they are influenced by pushes and pulls from the fibers of the extra-nuclear cytoskeleton (Chapter 4, “The Sensitive, Dynamic Cell”).

 Or again, DNA is said to “breathe” in rhythmical movements as it tightens and relaxes its embrace of the histone core particles mentioned earlier.
-And again, it breathes in a different sort of rhythm as the two strands of the double helix alternately separate and reunite at particular loci.
-And yet again, there are many profoundly significant structural novelties to which DNA lends itself, beyond the double helix.
+And again, it breathes in a different way and in a different sort of rhythm as lengths of the two strands of the double helix alternately separate and reunite.
+And yet again, there are many profoundly significant structural novelties to which DNA lends itself, beyond the conventional form of the double helix.
 All this and much more is the cell’s way of evoking the genetic performance that it needs — a performance that expresses the cell’s own life and that of the organism as a whole.8

 And so, when researchers refer to the “choreography” of the cell nucleus and the “dance” of chromosomes, as they sometimes do, their language is closer to being literal than many have imagined.
 If the organism is to survive, chromosomal movements must be well-shaped responses to sensitively discerned needs — all in harmony with innumerable dance partners, and all resulting in every gene being expressed or not according to the meaning of the larger drama.
-We can hardly help asking: If such choreography is how the organism lives and performs at the molecular level, what does this mean for the nature of molecular biological explanation?
+We can hardly help asking: If such a qualitative choreography is how the organism lives and performs at the molecular level, what does this mean for the nature of molecular biological explanation — especially when we are acknowledging an organism’s qualitative needs, interests, and purposes?

-This last remark may startle some readers into the sudden realization that in all the foregoing there has been no discussion of the famed DNA sequence — the supposedly precise logical content of the “coded genetic program” that “makes us who we are”.
+This last remark may startle some readers into the sudden realization that in all the foregoing there has been scant mention of the famed DNA sequence — the supposedly precise logical content of the “coded genetic program” that “makes us who we are”.
 Why is that?

 It looks very much as if the chromosome, along with everything else in the cell, is itself a manifestation of life, not a logic or mechanism explaining life.
 This performance cannot be captured with an abstract code.
-Gene regulation is defined less by static elements of logic than by the quality and force of its various gestures.
-Brought into movement by its surroundings, the chromosome becomes an expression of a larger context of living activity.
+Gene regulation is defined less by static elements of logic than by the quality and force of the cell’s gesturing as it brings its genome into movement.
+The chromosome becomes an expression of a larger context of living activity.
+As Nature columnist Philip Ball has put it, the clean logic of the DNA code, as it has been commonly formulated, “is so elegant that it risks blinding us to the awesome sophistication of the total process” (Ball 2003).

 What is not generally realized, however, is that this retreat from simplistic “causal mechanisms” suggests a movement toward a kind of explanation biologists have not yet come to terms with.
 It is, after all, one thing to explain, say, how a topoisomerase enzyme “mechanistically” passes one double-stranded section of DNA through another, and quite a different thing to ask how this activity — which could be carried out in countless different patterns — is made to harmonize with everything else going on at the molecular level in order to produce an overall, directed, coherent outcome for the cell as a whole.
-How might we make sense of the vast coordination of trillions of molecular events in the interest of a larger picture that is subject to continual change, as when a cell initiates the transition leading toward cell division?
+How might we make sense of the vast coordination of trillions of molecular events in the interest of a larger picture that is subject to continual change, as when a cell initiates the transition leading toward cell division (which changes the meaning of everything going on)?

 schematic repesentation of the mitotic spindle with two duplicated